ImNateBerry/WebDevWorkshop/README.md

-# Next.js Portfolio Workshop
+# Next.js Portfolio Workshop Live Demo

 Welcome to the interactive workshop!
-Today we'll cover the basics of HTML, how to host a simple HTML page, and dive into creating a portfolio using Next.js.
+Today we'll dive into creating a portfolio using Next.js.
 You'll learn how to set up a Next.js project on your computer, modify a starter portfolio template, and deploy your site on Vercel.

-## Workshop Outline
+## Workshop Demo

-1. **HTML Basics & Hosting**
-   - Quick overview of HTML structure, tags, and elements.

-2. **Setting Up Your Next.js Project**
+1. **Setting Up Your Next.js Project**
    - **Install Node.js:**
      Download and install Node.js from [nodejs.org](https://nodejs.org/).
    - **Create a Next.js App:**